psmsmets/samsung_mdc/README.rst

     >>> print(mdc)
     MDC #0xfe @192.168.1.100:1515

-By default no socket connection is initiated:
+By default connection is initiated by the socket:

 .. code-block:: python